hakanayilmaz/juniper-playbooks/README.md

 # Juniper Playbooks

-A collection of Ansible playbooks for automating Juniper routers and switches.
+A modular collection of **Ansible** playbooks and **Jinja2** templates for automating BGP and routing configuration on Juniper devices.

-## Overview
-This repository includes:
+The project focuses on:
+- Automated generation of **transit and peering configurations**
+- **RPC-based validation** of BGP, interface, and policy state
+- Integration with **NetBox** or dynamic inventory systems
-- **vlan-check.yml:** Validate VLAN presence and state on Junos interfaces.
+- Safe and repeatable **commit workflows** for Junos routers

-- **peer-check.yml:** Check BGP peers and import policies.
+These playbooks simplify day-to-day operations by turning manual config and verification tasks into fully automated processes.

 ## Requirements
 - Python 3